LTU-Machine-Learning/Inner_Speech_EEG_fMRI/README.md

 ## Preprocessing Steps for EEG
 Vibha and Raj put the text for preprocessing here!! as soon as possible

+We have used EEG for processing.
+EEGLAB is an open source signal processing environment for electrophysiological signals running on Matlab and Octave.
+Download it from the official EEGLAB release from https://sccn.ucsd.edu/eeglab/download.php

 1. Start Matlab and use it for navigating to the folder containing EEGLAB.

 2. Type "eeglab" at the Matlab command prompt ">>" and press enter.
 You can see one pop out window which shows all the functions and modules available here in EEG.